Simply Catholic and Welcoming You

 At St. Brigit's we are called to be a diverse,inclusive faith community on fire with the love of Jesus Christ, passionate about what happens to each other and the communities we live in.
 St. Brigit's Community Catholic Church is a Federally Registered Not for Profit Church.

-So why is our name different from the O.C.A.C.?
+So why our choice of name ?
 Well I'm from Ireland so St. Brigit's is no stretch for me, lol.
 Community to indicate that we are a pastoral ministry intent upon building and growing a community of people who's goal is to love our Saviour, our neighbours and yes, ourselves as He has commanded.

 As a ‘mission parish’ our home is in Boat Harbour West on the Burin Peninsula, Newfoundland however, we will do our utmost best to make ourselves available to welcoming venues on the Burin and throughout Newfoundland.